airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/calendarhero-integration-with-eleapi.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# CalendarHero integration with EleAPI
+# CalendarHero integration with eleapi

 ### Use Case